StateLang/StateLang/docs/design_document_for_adding_diagramming_language_generation.md

       non-human-intuitive, states.
       Example:
-      This is the human-intuitive code -I know this is not look like that but this because I didn't use a real-world example-:
+      This is the human-intuitive code -I know this is not look like that but this is because I didn't use a real-world example-:
       ```
       {
         (ib1) >ib1x - - -